woocommerce/woocommerce/readme.txt

 * Feature - Bulk edit increase / decrease variation prices by fixed or percentage values
 * Feature - Admin action to link past orders of the same email address to a new user.
 * Feature - Account edit page for editing profile data such as email.
+* Feature - Customers panel.
+* Feature - Ability to link past orders to a customer (before they registered)
 * Tweak - Added filter to check the 'Create account' checkbox on checkout by default
 * Tweak - Update CPT parameters for 'product_variation' and 'shop_coupon' to be no longer public
 * Tweak - COD processing instead of on-hold